samrudhau/Health-Monitor-App/readme.md

 <img src="public/images/dashboard4.png"  width="600">
 If an invalid value in entered in the table, the cell will be highlited in red.
-The databbase and charts will not be udated.
+The databbase and charts will not be updated.

 <img src="public/images/dashboard5.png"  width="600">